githubpartners/github-azure-microservices-blueprint/README.md

 ### Workflow (simplified)
 ![Blueprint workflow](./workflow.png)

 This Azure DevOps [Work Item](https://dev.azure.com/mseng/Azure%20DevOps%20Roadmap/_workitems/edit/1221170) tracks the progress of the release pipeline YAML definition support.
-Until that is ready, please refer to the pipelines defined in the [Azure DevOps project](https://dev.azure.com/pierluigi-github/github-azure-microservices-blueprint).
+Until that is ready, please import the [provided pipeline JSON definition](./Blue_Green.json) in the repo.

 ### Deploy all pods at once